hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-medicationdispense-intro.md

 #### Profile specific implementation guidance
 - See the [Medicine information](general-guidance.html#medicine-information) section for guidance
+- MedicationDispense resources can represent the reason a dispense was not performed using either a code with `MedicationDispense.statusReasonCodeableConcept`, or reference a [DetectedIssue](http://hl7.org/fhir/R4/detectedissue.html) resource with `MedicationDispense.statusReasonReference`.
+  - Although both are marked as must support, servers are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements
+  - A client application **SHALL** support both elements
 - MedicationDispense resources can represent a medication using either a code with `MedicationDispense.medicationCodeableConcept`, or reference a [Medication](http://hl7.org/fhir/R4/medication.html) resource with `MedicationDispense.medicationReference`.
   - Although both are marked as must support, servers are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements
   - A client application **SHALL** support both elements
   - When referencing a Medication resource, it is preferred the resource is [contained](http://hl7.org/fhir/R4/references.html#contained) but it may be an external resource

+  <p class="stu-note">Specific feedback is sought on supporting the reason a dispense was not performed.
+Is support for text or a code sufficient?
+What is the case for supporting a referenced <a href="http://hl7.org/fhir/R4/detectedissue.html">DetectedIssue</a> resource?</p>